acejump/AceJump/README.md

 AceJump is supported by community members like you.
 Contributions are highly welcome!

-If you would like to contribute, here are a few ways you can help:
+If you would like to contribute, here are a few of the ways you can help AceJump:

 * [Improve test coverage](https://github.com/johnlindquist/AceJump/issues/139)
 * [Multi-monitor support](https://github.com/johnlindquist/AceJump/issues/144)
 * [Animated documentation](https://github.com/johnlindquist/AceJump/issues/145)
 * [Speed up tagging on large files](https://github.com/johnlindquist/AceJump/issues/161)

-To start IntelliJ IDEA CE with AceJump installed, run `./gradlew runIdea`.
+To start IntelliJ IDEA CE with AceJump installed, run `./gradlew runIde -Project=$(pwd)`.

 For documentation on plugin development, see the [IntelliJ Platform SDK](www.jetbrains.org/intellij/sdk/docs/).